rachlobay/stat545_md_explorer/README.md

-# Exploration from master branch
+# Exploration from Master branch

 This repo is part of a STAT 545 exercise to explore GitHub and markdown.